 Trace Moisture for Industrial Applications

-Water is an essential resource for most forms of life and is abundant in our planet.
-However for most industrial applications, water is considered a contaminant, and a tremendous amount of effort, engineering, and money are spent trying to remove it.
+Water is an essential resource for most forms of life and is abundant on our planet.
+However for most industrial applications, water is considered a contaminant, and a tremendous amount of effort, engineering, and money is spent trying to remove it.

 Trace moisture measurement is also essential for applications dealing with Nitrogen or other high purity gases.
 Hydrogen-Cooled generators must have a very dry gas to prevent any potential sparks and explosions. , Power transformers need a pressurized nitrogen blanket on top of the insulating oil.
 All these applications require careful and precise measurement of the water content.

 Using Aluminum Oxide Sensors for Trace Moisture

 There are several methods to measure trace moisture.
 Aluminum Oxide sensors are considered the workhorse of the industry, they are relatively simple to manufacture and cover a wide range of measurements, ranging from -100 to +20 ºC dewpoint.
 Aluminum Oxide sensors have a thin gold film deposited on top of a porous Aluminum Oxide layer, that adsorbs water vapor within it.
 The central aluminum core and the gold film form a 2-place capacitor, where the dielectric is the oxide layer, and the water absorbed by it is directly related to the moisture content of the gas surrounding the sensor.

 Although Aluminum Oxide sensors are very versatile, they are not perfect.
 Some of its downsides include drying time and accuracy.
 If a sensor’s oxide film is fully saturated with water and is introduced in a process with clean, dry air, it may take a significant amount of time, up to several hours, for this water to “dry” and the sensor to accurately register the true dew point of the process.
 Drying time is dependent on several factors such as flow rate and line pressure.